Game Preview: Condors at Canucks, 7 p.m.

 - Game Preview: Condors at Canucks, 7 p.m. - Bakersfield Condors

-- Blue Jackets add Brendan Gaunce on emergency recall, Cleveland loans Pavel Cajan to ECHL Cincinnati - Cleveland Monsters

-- Game #56: Tucson Roadrunners vs. Henderson Silver Knights - Tucson Roadrunners
+- Hogs Look to Tie Win Streak Record Tonight in Texas - Rockford IceHogs

-- Wolf Pack Open Key Back-To-Back Set in Charlotte - Hartford Wolf Pack
+- Wolf Pack Eye Series Split with Checkers in Midweek Tilt - Hartford Wolf Pack

+- Bridgeport Islanders Visit Canada to Open Five-Game Road Trip - Bridgeport Islanders

+- Roadrunners, Villalta Shut Out Henderson In Return Home - Tucson Roadrunners

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.